tkaitchuck/aHash/README.md

 For example it is possible to [accidentally introduce quadratic behavior by reading from one map in iteration order and writing to another.](https://accidentallyquadratic.tumblr.com/post/153545455987/rust-hash-iteration-reinsertion)

 Fxhash flaws make sense when you understand it for what it is.
-It is a quick and dirty hash, nothing more. it was not published and promoted by its creator, it was ***found***!
+It is a quick and dirty hash, nothing more. it was not published and promoted by its creator, it was **found**!

 Because it is error-prone, FxHash should never be used as a default.
 In specialized instances where the keys are understood it makes sense, but given that aHash is faster on almost any object, it's probably not worth it.

 ## MurmurHash, CityHash, MetroHash, FarmHash, HighwayHash, XXHash, SeaHash

+Murmur, City, Metro, Farm and Highway are all related, and appear to directly replace one another.
+Sea and XX are independent and compete.

-These are all fine hashing algorithms, they do a good job of scrambling data, but they are all targeted at a different usecase.
+They are all fine hashing algorithms, they do a good job of scrambling data, but they are all targeted at a different usecase.
 They are intended to work in distributed systems where the hash is expected to be the same over time and from one computer to the next, efficiently hashing large volumes a data.